binaryeq/daleq/README.md

 ## Build and Use CLI

-The program has been developed and tested with Java 17.
-Build DALEQ with Maven:
+DALEQ has been developed and tested with Java 17.
+DALEQ can be build with Maven as follows:

 `mvn clean package dependency:copy-dependencies`

-Then run as follows (for windows: change the classpath separator)
+Then run DALEQ as follows (for windows: change the classpath separator accordingly):

 ```
 java -DSOUFFLE=<path-to-souffle> -cp "target/classes:target/dependency/*" io.github.bineq.daleq.cli.Main \